 Advice On Lake Kariba Fish Species

 Fishing on Kariba offers angling unlike anywhere else!
-Lake Kariba fish species include the famous Kariba Tiger Fish and Kariba Bream.
+Lake Kariba fish species include the famous Kariba Tiger Fish and the ever-popular Kariba Bream.

-There is an annual Tiger Fish Tournament at Kariba which attracts fishermen from all over Africa and further afield.
+There is an annual tiger fishing tournament at Kariba which attracts fishermen from all over Africa and further afield.
+This competition is always well attended, with some amazing specimens showcased at the end of each day.

-Tilapia, otherwise known as Kariba Bream, grow to a spectacular size and makes a superb meal.
+Tilapia, otherwise known as Kariba Bream, grow to a spectacular size and make a superb meal.

 No Kariba houseboat would be complete without a tender boat.